AkashAich1999/phodegaDSA/README.md

 # phodegaDSA
 It contains Programming &amp; DSA related questions.
-Practicising these questions will enhance your Problem Solving Skill.
+Practicing these questions will enhance your Problem Solving Skill.